Leadership & Supervisors

 Prof Eleanor Dommett

-Area of interest: My main area of research is investigating novel treatments for ADHD both as adjunct treatments (alongside medication) and standalone treatments with a focus on adults with the condition.
-I use a range of methods for this including eye tracking and cognitive testing.
-Currently, we have projects examining the effects of cardio and non-cardio exercise, mindfulness, tryptophan loading and eye movement training.
+Area of interest: My main area of research is investigating adult ADHD.
+I am particularly interested in exploring the experiences of women and how these relate to hormonal changes across the life span.
+I also conduct research into non-pharmacological interventions such as exercise, mindfulness and psychological support.
+I use a range of methods for this including eye tracking, cognitive testing, interviewing and focus groups.
 This work comes under the umbrella of the ADHD Research Lab (link below).
 Additionally, I conduct research around student mental health with a focus on the role of digital education and online learning.

 See more: KCL profile | KCL Pure Profile I ORCID Profile | ADHD Research Lab | KCL Research Lab Page